ChrisAyo/Project8/README.md

 [Documentation](https://chrisayo.github.io/Project8/docs "Documentation")
 ### How to get started

-Run npm Install on the project in order to install the requisite Jasmine materials.
+Run npm Install on the project in order to install the requisite Jasmine materials

 Open Index.html to start the application .